 My name is Louisa.

 After years of practicing yoga and some pranayama (yogic breathing techniques) my asthma improved greatly.
 Fast forward to 2016, I qualified as an ashtanga vinyasa yoga teacher in India.
-I was barely using my inhalers and now in 2019, my GP said that I no longer need my preventer inhaler.
+I was barely using my inhalers and in 2019, my GP said that I no longer need to use my preventer inhaler.

 I now specialise in helping others with issues such as stress, anxiety, sleep and concentration.
 I would love to help others find a better balance in life and appreciate the power of their own breath.
 I will continue to study with influential and inspirational teachers and believe that our healing journey, possibly down a new magical path, can start right under our noses.

 When you feel that life is out of focus,

 always return to the basic in life.